Vegan Sweet Potato Burrito Bowl

 - Slice the onion and peppers into thin strips and add to the baking tray.

-- Drizzle on top the final tbsp of olive oil to the onion and pepper.
+- Drizzle on top the 1 tablespoon of olive oil to the onion and pepper.

 - Bake for 30 minutes or until the potatoes are easily pierced with a fork.